Lois Griffin: Voice

 At the time when Family Guy was being developed, Borstein was working in the sketch comedy, MADtv.
 She was asked to audition by a member of the MADtv staff who was helping MacFarlane develop the show.
 She had not met MacFarlane or seen any artwork and said it was "really sight unseen".
 At the time, she was doing a stage show in Los Angeles, in which she played a redhead mother, whose voice she had based on one of her cousins from Long Island, New York.
-She took the voice of the character to the set and use it for Lois.
-The voice was originally slower, when MacFarlane heard it, he asked her to make it faster and higher.
+She took the voice of the character to the set and used it for Lois.
+The voice was originally slower; when MacFarlane heard it, he asked her to make it faster and higher.
 Borstein has noted that the voice of Lois has been changing from the slower original voice to the quicker up tempo voice of the present episodes.

-There have been rare occasions where Borstein does not voice Lois, such as in the episode "Road to the Multiverse", where Lois is not voiced by Borstein in a scene and instead was voiced by Japanese actress Kei Ogawa, who was required for a scene where everything in the world was Japanese (she also did the voice of Meg for the scene).
+There have been rare occasions where Borstein does not voice Lois, such as in the episode "Road to the Multiverse", where Lois is instead voiced by Japanese actress Kei Ogawa, who was required for a scene where everything in the world was Japanese (she also did the voice of Meg for the scene).

 Personality

 Lois's personality has evolved throughout the episodes.
-She is commonly the voice of reason to Peter's shenanigans, but in some episodes she can act darker than normal and sometimes shows a taste for sadomasochism.
+She is commonly the voice of reason to Peter's tomfoolery and shenanigans, but in some episodes she can act darker than normal and sometimes shows a taste for sadomasochism.
 In the episode "The Son Also Draws", Lois had a gambling addiction when the family went to a Native American casino and lost the family car.
 In the episode "Model Misbehavior", Lois becomes a bulimic model.
 However, in "Sibling Rivalry", just the opposite happens where Lois gains a ton of weight after Peter has a vasectomy and loses his sex drive.
 After outgrowing Peter's size, she discovers she enjoys being fat, leading to a new sex life where she lets Peter force feed her junk food so she can continue to grow bigger and fatter.
-"Stuck Together, Torn Apart" shows Peter and Lois splitting up because of Peter's jealousy, only to discover that Lois has the same jealousy characteristic and the two decide to live together despite their mutually jealous nature.
+"Stuck Together, Torn Apart" shows Peter and Lois splitting up because of Peter's jealousy, only to discover that Lois has the same jealousy.
+The two then decide to live together again despite their mutually jealous nature.